Martin Fourcade: 2017–18 season: Olympic glory, all-time overall World Cup record

 For the 2018 Winter Olympics in Pyeonchang, Fourcade was chosen to carry the French flag at the opening ceremonies.
 He said that it was a great honor and regarding the competitions added that he wanted to win one title and only after that would dream for more.
 His wish didn't happen in the sprint where Johannes Thingnes Bø missed three targets in the prone and seemingly left the door open for Fourcade.
 But the French great also missed three times and while he shot clean in the standings, it was only good enough for eighth place, some half a minute behind the surprise gold medalist Arnd Peiffer.

 While Fourcade didn't medal in the sprint, he had, like in Sochi four years ago, a tolerable starting position in the pursuit.
 And like in Sochi, it proved to be decisive.
-Fourcade missed only one shot and produced some great ski speed to once again have a big enough lead to show the iconic fist after the clean last shooting.
-With the gold, his third Olympic gold overall, Fourcade equalled the most number of gold medals won by a French athlete in Winter Olympics.
-Moreover, he extended his all-time record of consecutive major championships with at least one non team gold medal, now standing at eight (also an all-time record among ski sports).
+Fourcade missed only one shot and produced some ski speed to once again have a lead to show the fist after the last shooting.
+With the gold, his third Olympic gold overall, Fourcade equaled the most number of gold medals won by a French athlete in Winter Olympics.
+Moreover, he extended his record of consecutive major championships with at least one non-team gold medal, now standing at eight.
 Fourcade then had the gold within his grasp in the individual race having cleaned the first 18 targets.
 But he narrowly missed the last two, missing out on the podium and allowing his biggest rival at the time, Johannes Thingnes Bø to finally claim his first Olympic gold and first medal altogether in the non team races.

 Fourcade wasn't rattled by this, however, and while he didn't have the best memories from recent major championship mass starts, this time it was to be his turn.
 Johannes Thingnes Bø crumbled in the second prone, missing three times, while Fourcade climbed back from missing one in the first prone.
 Fourcade, Simon Schempp and Erik Lesser cleared the first standing and arrived at the last shooting with a healthy margin.
 Lesser missed twice, Schempp missed once and Fourcade seemed to clear for gold before missing the last shot.
 It meant that Fourcade and Schempp arrived together at the final sprint, this time the Frenchman narrowly taking the gold with 14 centimeters.
 The gold made Fourcade the most successful French Winter Olympian of all time.
 It also made him the most successful male biathlete of the Games in non-team races, equalling the achievement from Sochi.
 Next up in Pyeongchang was the mixed relay, where the French team had a good, but not a great start before the anchoring Fourcade.
 Marie Dorin Habert, Anais Bescond and Simon Desthieux carried France to medal contention, some 30 seconds behind the leading Germany.
 But it was Fourcade, who stormed the last leg with fast skiing and no missed shots, taking the gold for the French team with a wide margin to Norway and Italy.